lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-channel_fees | [array ChannelFeeReport](#channelfeereport) | / An array of channel fee reports which describes the current fee schedule for each channel. day_fee_sum | uint64 | / The total amount of fee revenue (in satoshis) the switch has collected over the past 24 hrs. week_fee_sum | uint64 | / The total amount of fee revenue (in satoshis) the switch has collected over the past 1 week. month_fee_sum | uint64 | / The total amount of fee revenue (in satoshis) the switch has collected over the past 1 month.
+channel_fees | [array ChannelFeeReport](#channelfeereport) | / An array of channel fee reports which describes the current fee schedule for each channel. day_fee_sum | string | / The total amount of fee revenue (in satoshis) the switch has collected over the past 24 hrs. week_fee_sum | string | / The total amount of fee revenue (in satoshis) the switch has collected over the past 1 week. month_fee_sum | string | / The total amount of fee revenue (in satoshis) the switch has collected over the past 1 month.

 ## ForwardingEvent

 Field | Type | Description
 ----- | ---- | -----------
-timestamp | uint64 | / Timestamp is the time (unix epoch offset) that this circuit was completed. chan_id_in | uint64 | / The incoming channel ID that carried the HTLC that created the circuit. chan_id_out | uint64 | / The outgoing channel ID that carried the preimage that completed the circuit. amt_in | uint64 | / The total amount of the incoming HTLC that created half the circuit. amt_out | uint64 | / The total amount of the outgoign HTLC that created the second half of the circuit. fee | uint64 | / The total fee that this payment circuit carried.
+timestamp | string | / Timestamp is the time (unix epoch offset) that this circuit was completed. chan_id_in | string | / The incoming channel ID that carried the HTLC that created the circuit. chan_id_out | string | / The outgoing channel ID that carried the preimage that completed the circuit. amt_in | string | / The total amount of the incoming HTLC that created half the circuit. amt_out | string | / The total amount of the outgoign HTLC that created the second half of the circuit. fee | string | / The total fee that this payment circuit carried.

 ## ForwardingHistoryRequest

 Field | Type | Description
 ----- | ---- | -----------
-start_time | uint64 | / Start time is the starting point of the forwarding history request.
-All records beyond this point will be included, respecting the end time, and the index offset. end_time | uint64 | / End time is the end point of the forwarding history request.
+start_time | string | / Start time is the starting point of the forwarding history request.
+All records beyond this point will be included, respecting the end time, and the index offset. end_time | string | / End time is the end point of the forwarding history request.
 The response will carry at most 50k records between the start time and the end time.
 The index offset can be used to implement pagination. index_offset | int64 | / Index offset is the offset in the time series to start at.
 As each response can only contain 50k records, callers can use this to skip around within a packed time series. num_max_events | int64 | / The max number of events to return in the response to this query.